usaid-cs/yesterday-i-learned/random.md

 1. Because PhotoShop, printers, and scanners refuse to print/edit images with the Eurion Constellation on them, there is [a prank app](http://wildsparx.com/eurionize/) that adds it to an image you intend to "simple copy protect".
 1. [Soy sauce and wasabi are not meant to be used in sushi, unless they have already been added by the chef.](https://medium.com/gone/the-ten-commandments-of-sushi-4eac45192c7d) (See article for 9 other points).
 They are also lunch items, meant to be consumed immediately, ordered piecewise, and served with sake while half of the piece is in the mouth.
 1. [Horseshoe theory](https://en.wikipedia.org/wiki/Horseshoe_theory) states that one extreme is just the same as the other extreme.
 Extreme right wings are similar to extreme left wings.
-1. [Growth like weeds](https://www.reddit.com/r/Damnthatsinteresting/comments/31ve8m/80_days_of_cannabis_growth) does NOT refer to how fast marijuana grows.
-Marijuana takes the average time for a plant to mature and flower.
 1. [Oxygen candles](http://en.wikipedia.org/wiki/Chemical_oxygen_generator) produce emergency oxygen.
 1. [Imprint the student newspaper is a play on words based on gosling imprinting](http://en.wikipedia.org/wiki/Imprinting)
 1. The [ten code list](http://everets.org/kevin/ten-codes.php) is used by public infrastructure to notify employees of emergencies without telling the public what exactly is happening.
 The most famous one is perhaps "10-4" (OK).